 Moreover, an automatic stay takes effect once you file for bankruptcy.
 The automatic stay bars everyone you owe from attempting to collect any payment from you.
 This is going to automatically put a halt to the collection phone calls or letters that may have been distressing you.

 In addition, you can protect you exempt assets from creditors.
-The state and federal laws provide bankruptcy exemptions that allow you to keep essential possessions in a Chapter 7 bankruptcy filing.
+The state and federal laws provide exemptions that allow you to keep essential possessions in a Chapter 7 bankruptcy filing.

 Lastly, the bankruptcy laws protect you from being terminated from your job because you filed for bankruptcy.